Atavic/firefox-tweaks/README.md

 If you would like a full list of the tweaks made along with an explanation for each one, that list can be found [here](https://github.com/krathalan/firefox-tweaks/blob/master/Extras/list_of_tweaks.md).

 Place this file in your Firefox profile folder.
 [Don't know where to find that?](https://github.com/krathalan/firefox-tweaks#where-is-my-firefox-profile-folder-located)

+## Further steps
+### Configure your privacy settings
+Configuring your privacy settings on all services you use is just as important as anything else on this page.
+If you would like direct links to privacy controls, you can find a list for popular services [here].

 ## Contributing
 If you would like to contribute, please read [this](https://github.com/krathalan/firefox-tweaks/blob/master/CONTRIBUTING.md).